jarviscanada/jarvis_data_eng_CatalinaGalan/springboot/README.md

 The project focuses on features rather than performance and security.

 The application allows users to manage clients (traders) and their accounts, monitor portfolio performance and trade securities.
-It uses real world quote information from the Alpha Vantage Api.
+It uses real world quote information from the Alpha Vantage API.

 ## Technologies